yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-99-3rd-Party-Technologies.md

     - matchCriteria = ca.sandpit.yhcr.nhs.uk
      > *NB: The actual name of the CN will obviously vary slightly.
 If in doubt then look at the CA Root Certificate that you imported in the previous steps.*

+*First step of configuring certificate authentication mapping*
 <img src="media/99/ConfigEditor1.png" style="width:5.35347in;height:3.35347in" />

+*Drill into "manyToOneMappings" for the second step*
 <img src="media/99/ConfigEditor2.png" style="width:5.35347in;height:3.35347in" />

+*Drill into "rules" for the final step*
 <img src="media/99/ConfigEditor2.png" style="width:5.35347in;height:3.35347in" />

 3.  **Lock down the site to authenticated users only**